jkaewprateep/Basics-statistics-for-AI-machine-learning-study/README.md

 ## OLS - Ordinary Least Squares ##
 🧸💬 One method applicable is ordinary least squares, work results, and experiment values easily applied by this method and perform the update with one or two variables concatenation for the robustness of variable input variances problems. </br>
-🐑💬 ➰ ⁉️ Is marginal value the patterns ⁉️ </br>
-🧸💬 It is variance and it can be one of the categorized variables, Patterns need to perform similarly in different samples of the inputs and perform the same output as fingerprints or digital ID. </br>

 <p align="center" width="100%">
     <img alt="Statistics distribution" width="30%" src="https://github.com/jkaewprateep/Basics-statistics-for-AI-machine-learning-study/blob/main/picture_06.png">